thehaohcm/DevOpsLabs/Java/readme.md

 1. Fundamentals
 2. Exception handling & Assertion
 3. Java Interfaces
+  - Interface can contain public/private/static methods
+  - All fields in Interface are **PUBLIC + STATIC + FINAL** => we cannot modify value of Interface's fields in derived classes
+  - We can redeclare a static method of parent-interface to be a default method in the sub-interface
+  - We can redeclare a default method of parent-interface in the sub-interface
+  - Private methods can be invoked only inside the Interface
+  - We cannot override static method to non-static and vice-versa.
+  - If class A implements Interface I. And class B extends A, and class C extends B
+  -   => it means B Is-a A, we can assign a = (B) b
+  -   => A referrence of type I, and B extends A, we can cast b to A: a = (B)(I) b
 4. Generics and Collections
 5. Functional Interface & Lambda Expressions
   - Published in Java 8